nexusformat/definitions/manual/source/classes/contributed_definitions/mpes-structure.rst

 Base Classes
 ############

-New base classes:
 :ref:`NXelectronanalyser`:
    A base class to describe electron kinetic energy analizers.
 Contains the collective characteristics of the instrument such as energy resolution, and includes the following subclasses:

       :ref:`NXcollectioncolumn`:
          Base class to describe the set of electronic lenses in the electron collection column (standard, PEEM, momentum-microscope, etc.).

       :ref:`NXenergydispersion`:
          Base class to describe the energy dispersion sytem (hemispherical, time-of-flight, etc.).

       :ref:`NXspindispersion`:
          Base class to describe the set of electronic lenses in the electron collection column.

 :ref:`NXmanipulator`:
    A base class to describe the complex manipulators used in photoemission experiments, often with > 4 degrees of freedom, cryogenic cooling and other advanced features.

 Three base classes to describe data processing, which can be used as subclasses of :ref:`NXprocess` if describing post-processing or as subclasses of :ref:`NXdetector` if describing live, electronics level processing: